Cross-correlating 21cm intensity maps with Lyman Break Galaxies in the post-reionization era: Discussion and conclusions

 We also compared the SNR on the 21cm auto-spectrum and the LBG-21cm cross-spectrum that can be achieved at $z=3$ with SKA1-LOW and SKA1-MID.
 On small scales, SKA1-LOW will detect the auto-spectrum with higher SNR, while the cross-spectrum will be detected to a similar level by both arrays.
 On large scales, however, the larger survey volume achievable by SKA1-MID will yield a higher SNR than SKA1-LOW for both the auto- and cross-spectra.

 In our calculations, we have assumed that the LBG redshifts are spectroscopically-confirmed.
 For photometric redshifts, the LBG shot noise errors will increase substantially, significantly degrading the SNR of the cross-spectrum.
 We also assumed a LBG survey volume equal to that of the 21cm survey\footnote{Notice that the error on the cross-power spectrum scales inversely with volume sampled by the intersection of both the 21cm and the LBG surveys.}, which for SKA1-LOW corresponds to an area of $\sim3-6~\deg^2$ at redshifts $z=3-5$ (see table \ref{radio_telescope_tab}).
 We note that current LBG surveys cover areas comparable to those: $\sim9~{\rm deg^2}$ with photometric redshifts \cite{Bian_2013} and $\sim4~{\rm deg^2}$ with spectroscopic redshifts \cite{Bielby_2013}.
-Moreover, in the near future, the Hyper Suprime-Cam\footnote{http://www.naoj.org/Projects/HSC/} on the Subaru telescope will detect LBGs in the redshift range $2~\textless~z~\textless~5$ in a very wide area ($\sim30~{\rm deg^2}$).
+Moreover, in the near future, the Hyper Suprime-Cam\footnote{http://www.naoj.org/Projects/HSC/} and the Prime Focus Spectrograph\footnote{http://sumire.ipmu.jp/en/2652} on the Subaru telescope will detect LBGs in the redshift range $2~\textless~z~\textless~5$ in a very wide area ($\sim30~{\rm deg^2}$).

 For the redshifts and LBG populations explored in this paper, we find that the SNR of the LBG-21cm cross-spectrum depends only weakly on redshift and on the limiting magnitude of the LBGs.
 This is due to two competing effects.
 On the one hand, the errors on the 21cm signal due to instrumental noise increase with redshift, as does the LBG shot noise (for galaxies with the same magnitude).
 On the other hand, galaxies at higher redshift, or brighter galaxies at the same redshift, are more strongly clustered, and so the amplitude of the LBG-21cm cross-spectrum increases.
 The two effects have similar magnitudes, essentially canceling any effect on the SNR.